pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 )
 ```

-### Computing the GRPO Loss
+## Computing the GRPO Loss
 Alright time to dig into the GRPO loss function.
+This section is going to be fairly math heavy, so buckle up.
+I promise it won't be very complicated/

+I've been using the terms _GRPO Objective and GRPO Loss_, let me clarify the difference. **The GRPO Loss is the negative of the GRPO Objective.** In Reinforcement Leanring the goal is to maximize a score in this case the goal is to **maximize the GRPO Objective**.
+However, most ML frameworks work by minimizing a loss, **so we negate the GRPO objective** call it the GRPO loss and minize it.

-It can be broken down as
+The GRPO objective can be broken down into two key terms:

 $$
 \text{GRPO}_{objective} = \text{PolicyScore} - \beta * \text{KLDiv}
 $$

+$\beta$ is a hyper-parameter.

+### KL-Divergence
-Where the KL divergence loss computed as
+The KL divergence loss computed as

 $$
 \mathbb{D}_{\mathrm{KL}}\left[\pi_\theta \| \pi_{\mathrm{ref}}\right] =
 \frac{\pi_{\mathrm{ref}}(o_{i,t}|q, o_{i,<t})}{\pi_\theta(o_{i,t}|q, o_{i,<t})} - \log \frac{\pi_{\mathrm{ref}}(o_{i,t}|q, o_{i,<t})}{\pi_\theta(o_{i,t}|q, o_{i,<t})} - 1
 $$

 The first term is the ratio of probability scores of a given token in the response between the reference model and the current policy model.
 The second term is the log of the ratio of probability scores.
-The third term is a constant 1.

 Since we have the logit scores for each of the models and all the repsonses we can code this up as follows: